St Catherine's School – Small School, Big Heart

-At St Catherine's we value commitment to a shared educational vision of working collaboratively at every opportunity.
+At St Catherine's School we value commitment to a shared educational vision of working collaboratively at every opportunity.
 Together we foster an environment where learning is valued, promoted and celebrated.
-We provide an environment that inspires learning through innovative and creative teaching pedagogy catering for all students.
-In this way, we believe every student is capable of successful learning and they will develop the skills to take responsibility for their learning.
+We provide an environment that inspires lifelong learning through innovative and creative teaching pedagogy, catering for all students.
+In this way, we believe every student is capable of success and they will develop the skills to take responsibility for their learning.
 We promote a culture of inquiry and value the importance of positive and caring relationships.
-At St Catherine's we view children as active citizens and are observant of their voice in our daily interactions.
+At St Catherine's School we view children as active citizens and are observant of their voice in our daily interactions.
 Engaging with children's voices and involving the children in the learning process, deepens their experiences as it becomes child centred and relevant to their experiences.

 The students were sponsored for how many laps of the school they could walk holding a container of water for a set period of time.
 The day began with a Mass for the whole school followed by the Walk for Water and finishing with a BBQ.